redhuntlabs/agneyastra/README.md

 Agneyastra, a mythological weapon bestowed upon by the Agni (fire) Dev (god) is a divine weapon associated with the fire element.
 Presenting Agneyastra, a cutting-edge tool designed to empower bug bounty hunters and security professionals with unparalleled precision in detecting Firebase misconfigurations.
 With its comprehensive checks covering all of Firebase services, a correlation engine and Secret Extraction, and automated report generation, Agneyastra ensures that no vulnerability goes unnoticed, turning the tides in your favor.

-# 🔥 Agneyastra

-Agneyastra is an advanced reconnaissance and exploitation tool designed to identify and report misconfigurations in Firebase services.
-Tailored for security professionals and bug bounty hunters, it automates checks for unauthorized **Read**, **Write**, and **Delete** access across various Firebase products and correlates findings with organizational data for higher precision and impact.

 ---

 ## 🚀 Features